KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 The `ac_adaptivepow` parameter changes the Difficulty adjustment algorithm (DAA) inherited from Zcash to alleviate the "difficulty stranding" attacks faced by pure PoW chains that have a minority hashrate for the mining algorithm being used.

 When AdaptivePoW is used, the difficulty target is adjusted within a sigle block.
-This makes the process of briinging down the difficulty an easier process as it doesn't require a block with the stranded fifficulty be found.
-More details on the implementationa and rationale can be found in this [blog post](https://medium.com/@jameslee777/adaptivepow-the-solution-to-diff-stranding-of-smaller-blockchains-425609df5563).
+This makes the process of bringing down the difficulty an easier process as it doesn't require a block with the stranded fifficulty be found.
+More details on the implementation and rationale can be found in this [blog post](https://medium.com/@jameslee777/adaptivepow-the-solution-to-diff-stranding-of-smaller-blockchains-425609df5563).

 Before the 31st of October: